osandov/drgn/docs/man/drgn.rst

     option may be given more than once, in which case the lists will be combined.

+Debugging Symbol Directories
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+These options correspond to :attr:`drgn.DebugInfoOptions.directories` in the Python API.

 .. option:: --debug-directory {PATH}

-    Search for debugging symbols by build ID and debug link in the given directory.
+    Search for debugging symbols in the given directory.

+    By default, these directories are used for searches by build ID, debug link, for supplementary files, and for kernel files.

     This option may be given more than once to search in multiple directories.

 .. option:: --no-default-debug-directories

+    Don't search for debugging symbols in the standard directories or those added by plugins.

+These options correspond to :attr:`drgn.DebugInfoOptions.debug_link_directories` in the Python API.

+.. option:: --debug-link-directory {PATH}

+    Search for debugging symbols by debug link in the given directory.

+    ``$ORIGIN`` (or ``${ORIGIN}``) is replaced with the absolute path of the directory containing the loaded file.

+    This option may be given more than once to search in multiple directories.

+.. option:: --no-default-debug-link-directories

-    Don't search for debugging symbols by build ID and debug link in the standard directories or those added by plugins.
+    Don't search for debugging symbols by debug link in the standard directories or those added by plugins.

+These options correspond to :attr:`drgn.DebugInfoOptions.kernel_directories` in the Python API.

 .. option:: --kernel-directory {PATH}